Hasim Rahman: Post-title career

-2008: Rahman vs. Toney II, Wladimir Klitschko
+Rahman vs. Toney II

 Going into 2008, the 35 year old Rahman was still considered a potent fighter.
 He held the NABF continental title and was ranked #4 by the IBF and #8 by the WBO.
 BoxRec retroactively ranked him the world's 8th best heavyweight in 2007.
 However, his two fights in that year would both end in defeat.

 On July 16, 2008, Rahman was stopped by an accidental headbutt against James Toney.
 Toney was originally awarded a TKO victory as the referee declared Rahman had quit between rounds.
 A week later, the TKO victory was overturned and changed to a No Contest due to the headbutt.
 After three rounds, Toney was ahead on 29–28 on two of the judges cards while Rahman was ahead, 29–28 on the third card.

+Rahman vs. Klitschko

 Rahman lost to Wladimir Klitschko by TKO in the 7th round on December 13, 2008, for his WBO, IBO & IBF titles.
 Klitschko dominated the fight, winning every round while making good use of his left jab.
 Rahman seemed unable to withstand the Ukrainian's punch power.
 The referee called a stop to the contest in the 7th round after Rahman failed to respond to a series of shots, having been knocked down in the sixth round and left visibly disoriented.
 At the time of the stoppage, Klitschko was leading on all three judges scorecards, respectively 60–53, 60–53, and 60–47; Klitschko landed 178 punches (48% accuracy) to Rahman's 30 (14% accuracy), a nearly six-fold disparity.

-2009–2011: layoff and third comeback

 In an interview dated February 26, 2009, with DreamFighters.com, Rahman expressed his interest in crossing over into mixed martial arts.

 Fifteen months after the seventh round loss to Wladimir Klitschko in December 2008, Rahman made a comeback against 43-year-old journeyman Clinton Boldridge winning the fight via TKO 1.
 Rahman next fought on June 19, 2010, against journeyman Shannon Miller (16–4, 9 KO) in a match that took in the Niagara Falls Conference Centre, Niagara Falls, New York, United States.
 Rahman came into the ring at 260 pounds and won the bout by TKO in the 4th round, after sending Miller down in each of the four rounds.
 He then won his next three fights (all by knockout), against Damon Reed, Marcus McGee and Galen Brown.
 His win over Galen Brown marked Rahmans 50th professional win in his career.
 With this win, he ran his record to 5-0 (all wins via knock out) since his loss to Wladimir Klitschko.

-2012: title shot vs. Povetkin
+Rahman vs. Povetkin

 He was elevated to the WBA number one contender to face Alexander Povetkin on September 29, 2012, for the WBA regular heavyweight championship.
 Povetkin beat Rahman via 2nd-round TKO.